 - In case of landlord harassment or domestic violence.

 - If there is a gas hazard at the rental property.

-Other than these reasons, such as domestic violence, tenants who end the lease early, may still be liable for paying rent for the remainder of their term.
-That notwithstanding, Colorado landlords still do have a responsibility of making reasonable efforts to re-rent their units.
+Other than these reasons, such as domestic violence, tenants who end their lease agreements early, may still be liable for paying rent for the remainder of their term.
+That notwithstanding, Colorado landlords still have a responsibility to make considerable efforts to re-rent their units.

 Rent Increase Laws

-Currently, the state of Colorado doesn’t have local laws regarding Colorado tenants’ rent control in place.
+Currently, the state of Colorado doesn’t have landlord-tenant laws regarding tenants’ rent control in place.
 So, you can charge whatever amount you want in rental prices.
 Also, you aren’t required to notify, provide justification, or provide written notice for the increase.

 However, it is always best to set a fair rental rate to get the most response from prospects.

 The Fair Housing Acts are state and federal laws that prohibit all forms of housing discrimination based on protected characteristics.
 At the state level, such protections include race, color, disability, nationality, and religion.

 Colorado also has some state-specific protections that add to the Fair Housing Act including ancestry, gender identity, marital status, sexual orientation, and ownership of a service animal.

 Even though the Colorado landlord-tenant laws do not force you to provide notice of entry to your tenant.
 Colorado landlords still provide their tenant with “reasonable” notice as a good practice but it does not need to be part of the lease or rental agreement.